LRF Essential Kit List

 Vermz

-Verms are one of my favourite lures to use.
-They catch a variety of fish and are my go to for big bass.
+Verms and Isome are my favourite artificial baits to to use.
+Isome catch a variety of fish and vermz being my favourite are my go to for big bass.
 Best thing about them is they are really cheap and can be reused.
+I tend to use buy a packet of each which lasts me all year.

 Bits and Bobs